-Restaurant inventory is an excessively volatile area.
-Most of the restaurant owners fail to keep a tight check on this section, and this is the biggest mistake they make.
+Most of the restaurant owners fail to keep a tight check on the restaurant inventory, and this is the biggest mistake they make.
 This is because, if you don’t track your inventory, you may be unwittingly increasing your food costs.
-Imagine, you are reordering a raw material which is already available in the inventory, or your restaurant running out of a crucial item in the busy hour of the day.
-Any such instances, will not be favourable towards the growth of your restaurant business.
+Imagine, you are reordering a raw material that is already available in the stock, or your restaurant running out of a crucial item in the busy hour of the day.
+Any such instances, will not be favorable towards the growth of your restaurant business.
 Hence, keep a check on your inventory on a daily basis, calculate the stock available in the beginning and at the end of every day and reorder right on time.
 If you find it difficult to do all this manually, you can employ a restaurant management software, which will help you track your inventory in the best way possible, and that too from anywhere in the world.

 How to Keep A Tight Control Over Your Restaurant Inventory